The Danforth Educational Leadership Program features top-flight UW faculty along with credentialed instructors who work in the field.

 Pete Misner – Associate Director

 Pete Misner is the associate director of the Danforth program as well as a teaching associate.
 He previously spent a decade as an elementary school principal in the Northshore School District.
 Through his work as a building-level leader, Misner brings a deep knowledge of data use and inquiry processes as well as a focus on building capacity for improved practice and learning.
-He has served the Danforth program as a Corbally principal in residence as well as a co-instructor for the Shaping Culture and Leading Change module.
-Misner has also been an instructor for the Danforth summer retreats, and was a member of Danforth 17 cohort in 2004–2005.
-He earned his doctorate in education from the University of Washington.
+He has served the Danforth program as a Corbally principal in residence as well as a co-instructor for several Danforth learning modules.
+Misner has also been an instructor for the yearly Danforth summer retreat, and was a member of Danforth Cohort 17 in 2004–2005.
+He is currently studying for his doctorate in the UW Leadership for Learning program.

 Dedy Fauntleroy is principal of Northgate Elementary in the Seattle Public Schools.
 She previously served in leadership positions at John Stanford International School and Loyal Heights Elementary.
 Before becoming a building leader, Fauntleroy served as teacher leader in roles that included an English language learner instructional coach, consultant for the Council of Great City Schools, and collaborator with the Center for Teacher Quality.
 She has also worked as a classroom teacher in grades 2–8.
 Fauntleroy earned her master’s in education from the University of La Verne and a principal certificate from the Danforth program.